Yang-Xijie/ScrollablePencilMTKView/README.md

 * Inside the `UIScrollView` is a `UIView` acting as the `contentView` of `UIScrollView`.
 * Then comes an `MTKView` to render on-screen contents.
 The `size` is just the size of the screen, and the `drawableSize` is always at the device fitting resolution.

+220429 - I don't think this method is great.
+UIScrollViewDelegate might not work well with MTKView.
+It might be better to only use one MTKView to cover the full screen and render all things (deal with all user inputs).

 ## Background

 I want to make a note taking app just like `Notability`, who uses `Metal` framework to render things on the screen.